 National Grid needed a way to efficiently identify their highest risk excavations so they could best allocate their small team.
 They also needed help determining where no call-in damage was most likely to occur on Long Island so they could best target their 811 awareness campaigns.

-National Grid partnered with Urbint to implement Lens for Damage Prevention, an AI-powered software that identifies high-risk excavations.
-Urbint Lens examines a utility’s historical incident data as well as internal data such as the age, type, and location of an asset, and combines it with Urbint’s Model of the World—a representation of external forces that surround and impact underground assets including soil conditions, elevation, weather, population density, and construction—to assign risk scores to 811 tickets.
+National Grid partnered with Urbint to implement Urbint for Damage Prevention, an AI-powered software that identifies high-risk excavations.
+Urbint examines a utility’s historical incident data as well as internal data such as the age, type, and location of an asset, and combines it with Urbint’s Model of the World—a representation of external forces that surround and impact underground assets including soil conditions, elevation, weather, population density, and construction—to assign risk scores to 811 tickets.

 “The higher the risk, the greater the potential for damage on that particular site,” Terjesen explained.
 “This allows us to be more targeted with our limited resources.
 Urbint helps us know where to send our field personnel every morning.”

-Urbint Lens found that the majority of National Grid’s damages were coming from just a small percentage of their tickets—and that one of the strongest predictors of damages was which excavation company was doing the digging.
+Urbint found that the majority of National Grid’s damages were coming from just a small percentage of their tickets—and that one of the strongest predictors of damages was which excavation company was doing the digging.
 Armed with this insight, National Grid was able to target problem excavators and proactively intervene on risky job sites.